APStudentsReddit/APot/README.md

 ```bash
 $ TOKEN="ENTERYOURTOKENHERE" node Bot.js
 ```
-Make sure that the Redis server is running before issuing this command.

 It is wise to use a process manager such as pm2/nodemon to make sure the bot doesn't go down when you step away from the terminal.

 ## Usage